LuyzaDomingos/starwarsAPI/README.md

 # :computer::gear: SetUp/Run - First option
  - And you are using the Eclipse IDE, just clone the project and import it into the IDE as a Maven Project.
 That way it will be possible for you to explore an application.
  - To run the application you must have Docker installed.
-So you can run the following commands:
+ - So you can run the following commands:
+ 1. Import the project already cloned into eclipse as a "Maven Project".
+ 2. And then create the .jar file in "Maven build..." in "Run as".
- 1. docker buid -t luyza/starwars .
+ 3. docker buid -t {any name}/starwars .
- 2. docker-compose build
+ 4. docker-compose build
- 3. docker-compose up -d
+ 5. docker-compose up -d